-This part describes SAHA's policies for inspecting dwelling units.
+This part describes Opportunity Home's policies for inspecting dwelling units.

-8.1 LEASING
+8.1 Leasing

-8.1.A OVERVIEW [24 CFR 5, Subpart G; 24 CFR 966, Subpart A]
+8.1.A Overview [24 CFR 5, Subpart G; 24 CFR 966, Subpart A]

 - (1) An eligible family may occupy a public housing dwelling unit under the terms of a lease.
 The lease must meet all regulatory requirements, and must also comply with applicable state and local laws and codes. - (2) The term of the lease must be for a period of 12 months.
-The lease must be renewed automatically for another 12-month term, except that SAHA may not renew the lease if the family has violated the community service requirement [24 CFR 966.4(a)(2)]. - (3) SAHA must adopt smoke-free policies, which must be implemented no later than July 30, 2018.
-The policy is attached as Exhibit 8-1. - (4) SAHA must include in the ACOP residential minimum heating standards policies [Notice PIH 2018-19].
-The policy is included in Part I of this chapter. - (5) Part I of this chapter contains regulatory information on leasing, where applicable, as well as SAHA's leasing policies.
+The lease must be renewed automatically for another 12-month term, except that Opportunity Home may not renew the lease if the family has violated the community service requirement [24 CFR 966.4(a)(2)]. - (3) Opportunity Home must adopt smoke-free policies, which must be implemented no later than July 30, 2018.
+The policy is attached as Exhibit 8-1. - (4) Opportunity Home must include in the ACOP residential minimum heating standards policies [Notice PIH 2018-19].
+The policy is included in Part I of this chapter. - (5) Part I of this chapter contains regulatory information on leasing, where applicable, as well as Opportunity Home's leasing policies.

-8.1.B LEASE ORIENTATION
+8.1.B Lease Orientation

-- (1) After unit acceptance but prior to occupancy, a SAHA representative will conduct a lease orientation with the family.
-The head of household or spouse is required to attend. - (a) SAHA may allow a remote lease orientation.
+- (1) After unit acceptance but prior to occupancy, an Opportunity Home representative will conduct a lease orientation with the family.
+The head of household or spouse is required to attend. - (a) Opportunity Home may allow a remote lease orientation.